The Berkey Water Filter Ultimate Buyer’s Guide

 And by the way, if you want a really portable water filter, check out the Sport Berkey water bottle.
 It uses the same powerful filtration material as the countertop systems, but on a much smaller scale.

-What kind of water can you put in it?
+What kind of water can you put in a Berkey?

 Of course you can filter tap water (city or well water) through the Berkey, but what's really amazing is that you can put untreated water in it, too.